Viktor Axelsen

-Viktor Axelsen (born 4 January 1994) is a Danish badminton player.
+Viktor Axelsen (born 4 January 1994) is a Danish former professional badminton player.
 He is a two-time Olympic Champion, two-time World Champion, and four-time European Champion.
 He has held the No. 1 BWF World Ranking in men's singles for a total of 183 weeks (as of August 2024).
 Throughout his career, Axelsen has won every single major title in both team and individual events at least once (World Tour Super 1000 level or higher), except for Sudirman Cup (where his team won Bronze in 2013).

 Axelsen won the World Championships in 2017 and 2022, becoming the only non-Asian male player besides Thomas Lund to win the title twice.
-He is also the back-to-back reigning Olympic Champion, winning the gold medals in men's singles at the 2020 Tokyo Olympics and 2024 Paris Olympics after his bronze medal in 2016 Rio Olympics, thereby becoming the most successful badminton men’s singles player in Olympic history.
+He is also the back-to-back reigning Olympic Champion, winning the gold medals in men's singles at the 2020 Tokyo Olympics and 2024 Paris Olympics after his bronze medal in 2016 Rio Olympics, thereby becoming the most successful badminton men’s singles player in Olympic history and one of the most decorated badminton players in history.
+He is regarded as one of the all-time greats of badminton.

 Axelsen has led Denmark team to win all European Mixed Team Championships since 2015 and all European Men's Team Championships since 2012.
 On individual levels, he won three European Championships titles in 2016, 2018, and 2022, and a gold medal at the European Games in 2023.
 He also won the 2010 World Junior Championships, becoming the only non-Asian singles player to win the title.
 Axelsen held the world number one position in men's singles for a total of 183 weeks, making it the third-longest reign in badminton history, trailing only Lee Chong Wei (398) and Lin Dan (211).
-He is the current recipient of the BWF Male Player of the Year award, having won the award three times since 2020.
+He has been the recipient of the BWF Male Player of the Year award two times, in 2021 and 2022.